+The rise of remote work has created new challenges for businesses and teams.
 The pandemic has changed the way we work and interact in the workplace most of the company continued to be online some companies have come back only 50% to the office.
 While the challenge remains the same as to how we are going to measure and manage the teams who are working remotely and how to bridge the gap between the remote on the other teams

-How OKRs synergize with remote teams.
+How OKRs synergize with remote teams

 Common problems experienced by remote teams

 One of the biggest challenges faced by remote teams is effective communication.
 This can include difficulty in scheduling meetings and collaborating on projects, misunderstandings due to lack of face-to-face interaction, and miscommunication caused by time zones, language barriers, and cultural differences.

 Isolation and lack of team cohesion

 Remote workers may feel isolated and disconnected from their team, which can lead to low morale and decreased productivity.
 This can be especially true for team members who are working from home and don’t have the opportunity to socialize and bond with their colleagues in person.